Report: Nearly 3,000 deaths in Puerto Rico linked to Maria

 "These numbers are only the latest to underscore that the federal response to the hurricanes was disastrously inadequate and, as a result, thousands of our fellow American citizens lost their lives," she said in a statement.

-There is no national standard on how to count disaster-related deaths.
-While the National Hurricane Center reports only direct deaths, such as those caused by flying debris or drowning in the floodwaters, some local governments may include indirect deaths, from such things as heart attacks and house fires.
+There is no national standard for how to count disaster-related deaths.
+While the National Hurricane Center reports only direct deaths, such as those caused by flying debris or drowning, some local governments may include indirect deaths from such things as heart attacks and house fires.

 Researchers with George Washington said they counted deaths over the span of six months — a much longer period than usual — because so many people were without power during that time.